Farpi Vignoli: Biography

 Farpi Vignoli was born in Bologna in August 1907, the son of Callisto Vignoli, a carpenter, and Ersilia Tagliavini, a homemaker.
 He was the youngest of three brothers.
 He spent his childhood and early adolescence in a house near the Arcoveggio racecourse (which would inspire him to sculpt both his "Il Guidatore di Sulki" (The Sulky Driver)" and for his "Horse").
 In 1919, he was admitted to the College Venturoli, where he studied architecture, painting and sculpture, following sculptor Enrico Barberi's teachings.
 In this period Vignoli formed a close friendship with Paolo Manaresi and a friendship with the sculptor Luciano Minguzzi.
-He continued in the Academy with the same teacher Ercole Drei, who was busy sculpting the marble images of Liberty and Victory for the Certosa di Bologna monestery in Bologna.
+He continued in the Academy with the same teacher Ercole Drei, who was busy sculpting the marble images of Liberty and Victory for the Certosa di Bologna monastery in Bologna.
 After concluding his studies at Bologne's art academy, the Accademia di Belle Arti in 1934, he gave a public exposition of his work, thereby launching his sculpting career in Bologna.

 In the second "Quadriennale" art exhibition in Rome in 1935 (on invitation of the founder Cipriano Efisio Oppo), Vignoli's work "The Sulky Driver" was awarded the right to participate to the 1936 Berlin Olympiad exhibition.
 In subsequent years he produced "The Tennis player" in 1936, the "Shot of Rope" in 1937, and "The Jumper" in 1938, this last piece suggestively suspending motion in equilibrium between sky and earth.

 In 1936, he won the gold medal in the art competitions of the Olympic Games for his "Guidatore di Sulky" ("The Sulky Driver").